 Industrial Revolution (1750s to 1900) The great inventors, entrepreneurs and businessmen of the industrial revolution.
 Also the social activists of the era.

-Entrepreneurs – Famous entrepreneurs who have set up and created successful business, including Henry Ford, Steve Jobs and Bill Gates.
+Entrepreneurs – Famous entrepreneurs who have set up and created a successful business, including Henry Ford, Steve Jobs and Bill Gates.

-Famous socialists – From Karl Marx the founder of Marxism, to leading Communists, such as Lenin and Leon Trotsky.
+Famous socialists – From Karl Marx the founder of Marxism to leading Communists, such as Lenin and Leon Trotsky.
 Also democratic socialists of US and UK.

-- New Lanark – world heritage site
+- New Lanark – a world heritage site